milaflops/recipes/beef_stew.md

 I also put way too much garlic after discovering I had Garlic Powder to substitute, and incorrectly assuming it is equal in flavor effects to minced garlic by volume.
 This is potent stuff.
 I also chopped the onions up into half-rings instead of tiny little shards.
 This is a neat effect but I don't know how I feel about it.
 The rest of it was good, and I'll decrease the potato cooking time even more for next batch.

+#### Third Batch

+Bought actual measuring spoons.
+Will do everything as accurately as possible.
+Increasing beef broth as well (2 cups is also half a container, convenient!).
+I am lazy so potatoes go in in the beginning.